boece/boece.github.io/_posts/2019-2-2-strategies-for-increasing-website-traffic-in-2019.md

 I'm going to work on some scripts that publish my articles onto multiple platforms.

 # Instagram bots, auto liking and following people on Instagram

+# Clickbait

+What are the various ways of clickbaiting people